MVESC Preschool Programs

 When we serve

-In general, our preschools operate according to the local elementary schedule and bus routes.
+In general, our preschools operate according to the local elementary schedule and bus routes based on district of location.
 We provide a breakfast and afternoon snack.
 Most of our sites offer a hot lunch through the school lunch program.

 How we serve